mustafacomert/VideoLabelingTool/README.md

 A tool to label frames of a video with ease.

 Features:
-* Creates a file that contains frame labels for all frames line by line fashion.
+* Creates a file that contains frame labels for all frames in a line by line fashion.
 * Extracts all frames of that video in a folder that is under the selected folder.

 User Guide: